-- Connection to 1 or more App Directories meeting the FDC3 App Directory standards
+- Support for connections to 1 or more App Directories meeting the FDC3 App Directory standards SHOULD be provided

-- Provide an API to all applications running in the context of the platform that meets the FDC3 API standards, including:
+- An API implementation that meets the FDC3 API standards MUST be provided to all applications running in the context of the platform, including:

-- Support for FDC3 Context Data and Intents standards
+- Support for the FDC3 Context Data and Intents standards

 For application providers FDC3 compliance requires:

 - If intents are supported by the application, they SHOULD favor supporting applicable FDC3 defined standard intents over proprietary ones.